Bertrand31/AirportMatching/README.md

 ## Finding the nearest neighbour of a two-dimensional point

-Our task can be summed up as such: we need to find the nearest neigbour of a two-dimensional point.
+Our task can be summed up as such: we need to find the nearest neigbour of a two-dimensional point (with a little twist, more on that later).

 It is important to note that our dataset (the world's airports) is not only small, but likely to grow only marginally in the forseable future.
 This means that we can confidently fit it in memory,